 Always remember that investments can go down as well as up in value, so you could get back less than you put in.
 A rule of thumb is to hang on to your investments for at least five years to give them the best chance of providing the returns you want.

-Cheapest Stocks and Shares ISAs
+Best Stocks and Shares ISAs

 Contents:

-Cheapest Stocks and Shares ISAs
+Best Stocks and Shares ISAs in the UK

 We have also included a column which tells you if a Stocks and Shares ISA is flexible.
 If your Stocks and Shares ISA is flexible, you can withdraw money and deposit it back in the same tax year without losing your ISA allowance.
 For example, if you pay £20,000 into a flexible ISA, you can take it all out and pay it back in again within the same tax year.
 You cannot do this with a non-flexible ISA.